lifecycle-project/ds-upload/README.md

 Please check: [adding new variables](https://github.com/lifecycle-project/ds-dictionaries/blob/master/README.md)

 ## Armadillo 2
-dsUpload Version 1.4.x is compatible with Armadillo 2.
+`dsUpload` Version 4.7.x is compatible with Armadillo 2.
 When installing this version of dsUpload, the `install.packages` command might install the newest version (incompatible) of `MolgenisArmadillo`.
 Run these commands to install the correct version of MolgenisArmadillo:
 ``` r
 unloadNamespace("MolgenisArmadillo")